Officially: The Greater Cincinnati Northern Kentucky International Airport.

 One of the reasons the Feds chose to put the new larger airport in Kentucky

 was the earlier flooding of Lunken, a.k.a.
-Sunken Lunken, where the first plane landed in 1918.
+Sunken Lunken, where a plane first landed in 1918.

-That and the City of Cincinnati couldn't make up their mind about which of three
+That and the City of Cincinnati couldn't make up their mind about or Hamilton.

 Trans World at CVG in 1957